reduxjs/reselect/README.md

   </Provider>,
   rootElement
 );

 ```

-When a selector is connected to a component with `connect`, an update causes the selector to be called with the Redux store state as its first argument and the components props object as its second.
+When a selector is connected to a component with `connect`, the component props are passed as the second argument to the selector.
 We will use this fact to access the `maxTodos` prop from within `visibleTodosSelector`.
-First, we create a new simple selector named `maxTodosSelector` which gets `maxTodos` from its props argument (and ignores its state argument).
+First, we create a new input-selector named `maxTodosSelector` which gets `maxTodos` from its props argument (and ignores its state argument).
 Then we add `maxTodosSelector` as an input selector to `visibleTodosSelector`:

 #### `selectors/todoSelectors.js`